 What Not To Do

-- Plagiarism.
-No student shall knowingly represent the words or ideas of another person as his or her own.
-Such information must be fully credited to the original source by attribution, quotation marks, footnotes, and/or other established journalistic practices.
+- Plagiarism and Use of Others’ Content.
+No student shall knowingly represent the words or ideas or photography or video or audio produced by another person as his or her own.
+Such information must be fully credited to the original source by attribution, quotation marks, footnotes, and/or other established journalistic practices and professors must be apprised of the use of any material that is not the student’s own independent work.
 Be advised that all student work may be analyzed electronically for violations of this code and may be checked against a database for plagiarized content.
-Please ask your instructor if you have any questions about how to distinguish between acceptable research and plagiarism.
+Please ask your instructor if you have any questions about how to distinguish among acceptable research, attribution and plagiarism.

 - Misrepresentation.
-Students may never represent themselves as anything other than journalism students at CUNY.
-You must obtain approval in advance in writing from the appropriate faculty member and Dean for any such “undercover” activity.
+Students must be forthright and honest about how they identify themselves to subjects and sources and should never represent themselves as anything other than journalists or journalism students.
+Students must obtain approval in advance in writing from the appropriate faculty member and dean for any proposed “undercover” activity.

 - Inappropriate Conduct.
 No student may engage in conduct during class or on assignment that brings discredit to the School or University.
 Such misconduct includes disruptive behavior, physical abuse, safety threats, property damage, theft, lewd or obscene behavior, or discrimination by word or deed on the basis of race, gender, religion, place of origin, age, disability, or sexual orientation.

-No set of rules can possibly address all situations that may arise, and the School reserves the right to find that other conduct not specified in this Code, the CUNY Policy on Academic Integrity, or the Bylaws constitute unethical conduct or a violation of academic or journalistic integrity.
+No set of rules can possibly address all situations that may arise.
+The School reserves the right to find that other conduct not specified in this Code, the CUNY Policy on Academic Integrity, or the Bylaws constitutes violation of academic or journalistic integrity.
 If situations arise that seem ambiguous, please talk to the appropriate faculty member and/or the Associate Dean’s office.
 Your full disclosure is very important in all matters of integrity.
 Current students please read and sign document here.